Project Description

 The buildings at St Paul’s College date from the late 1850’s up through to those constructed in the 1960’s and 1970’s.
 All retained their original mechanical lock installations meaning the college had ongoing problems with students loosing keys giving them the expense of having to replace locks and keys on a regular basis.

 This meant that security could have the potential to be compromised at times, making it difficult to ensure the safety of students and their assets.
-After all, a College or residence building can be a tempting target for opportunistic thieves as many students, besides money and credit cards, can often have a variety of expensive electronic equipment with them including laptop computers, mobile phones, iPods and so on.
+After all, a College building can be a tempting target for opportunistic thieves as many students, besides money and credit cards, can often have a variety of expensive electronic equipment with them including laptop computers, mobile phones, iPods and so on.

 Recognising that effective protection against such risks would require an extensive overhaul of their security equipment and procedures, the College decided the answer was to remove mechanical locks and keys from their buildings and replace them with a modern electronic access control system.